casparvitch/qdmpy/README.md

     - Which backends to use in initial single pixel/ROI/AOI fit checks.
 - force_fit
     - Overrides automatic reloading of previous fit results.
-- fit_pixels
+- fit_pl_pixels
     - False ignores the pixel fitting altogether, even if a previous fit result was found.
 - scramble_pixels
     - Fit pixels in a random order to give a more accurate ETA (at no loss to fit speed).
 - use_ROI_avg_fit_res_for_all_pixels
     - If 'false', uses init guesses below on each pixel, 'true' uses best fit to ROI average as initial guess.
 - fit_functions
     - Dictionary.
 This one is important & required.
-The functions that make up your (PL) fit model.
+The functions that make up your (pl) fit model.
 Each function type can be used multiple times.
 E.g. {"linear": 1, "lorentzian": 8} would give 8 lorentzian peaks with a linear (y= mx + c) background slope.
 - param_guess
     - For some fit model parameter called 'param', this is the provided guess.
 Can be an array if you want different guesses for each of the 'n' functions in fit_functions (e.g. pos_0, pos_1, ... pos_7 for 8 lorentzians).
 - param_range